Chamber’s Diamond Awards recognize 21 nominees, 3 winners - Shelby County Reporter

 By ALEC ETHEREDGE | Managing Editor

-The Shelby County Chamber of Commerce held its annual Diamond Awards program on Thursday, Nov.
+The Shelby County Chamber held its annual Diamond Awards program on Thursday, Nov.
 19, to highlight several of the county’s most selfless and hard-working residents and organizations.

 This year’s awards recognized 21 nominees and honored three winners in the categories of Citizen of the Year, Public Servant of the Year and Nonprofit of the Year.